nitingadekar/devops-task/README.md

 Install and configure AWS cli with above credentials.

 Write a terraform script to launch an EC2 instance with public IP assigned, SSH key, security group rule 22 and 8080 port open for your IP or for the internet.
+Store the terraform state in s3 bucket.

+Push the terraform scripts to the github repo

 Reference: https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance
 ---